whipowill/d2-plugy-qol/Mods/README.md

 Code by [whipowill](https://github.com/whipowill).

-- Jewels
+- Barbarian
-	- "Brute's" and "of the Brawler" allow splash damage
+	- Melee weapons spawn w/ splash damage
-- Druid
-	- Shapeshift lasts longer
-	- All beasts can be summoned at the same time
-	- Spirits & Vines cannot die
+	- Thrown weapons spawn w/ replenishing quantity
-	- Teleport allowed in shapeshift form
+	- Leap, Shout, Battle Orders, Battle Command allowed in town
 - Amazon
 	- Magic and rare quivers are possible and are replenishing
-	- All magic skills that use stacks (bows/javs) will not consume quantity
 	- Dodge, Avoid, Evade bug fixed (per technique by [Nagahaku](https://d2mods.info/forum/viewtopic.php?p=500423&sid=923afb1f8828e76713d3c8a1f9f78ff1#p500423))
 - Sorceress
-	- Teleport allowed in town, and makes less irritating sound
+	- Teleport allowed in town and makes less irritating sound
-	- Meteor lands 2/3 faster than vanilla, and makes less irritating sound
+	- Meteor lands 2/3 faster and makes less irritating sound
+- Druid
-- Barbarian
+	- Shapeshift lasts longer
-	- All magic skills that use stacks (throw) will not consume quantity
+	- All beasts can be summoned at same time
+	- Spirits & vines cannot die
-	- Leap, Shout, Battle Orders, Battle Command are allowed in town
+	- Teleport allowed in shapeshift form

+Adding automagic affixes to weapons is a pretty invasive change and there is no going back.
+If you wanted to install w/out making such a big change, you would delete ``Weapons.txt``, ``UniqueItems.txt``, and ``SetItems.txt`` to disable that effect.

+Alternatively, there are some jewels in these files that will also grant ``splash`` and ``rep-quant``, but I have them disabled.
+You would edit the ``MagicPrefix.txt`` and ``MagicSuffix.txt`` files to make those new jewels spawnable if you wanted them.

+- Jewels
+	- "Brute's" and "of the Brawler" grant splash damage
+	- "Quartermaster's" and "of Renewal" grant replenishing quantity

 ## External Links